lambdaclass/concrete/research/language/borrowed-container-access.md

 This family is closer to Concrete's intended V1.1 mechanism: scoped access by construction rather than returned references.

+The similarity is the shape: "the API gives you a temporary view, and that view is only valid inside the callback."
+The differences are load-bearing for
+Concrete:

+- Swift closures can capture hidden state; Concrete callbacks use an explicit function pointer plus explicit context.
+- Swift's `unsafe` variants rely partly on caller discipline; Concrete's safe surface rejects returned references and keeps raw-pointer access behind `Unsafe` / `trusted` audit boundaries.
+- Swift does not make callback capabilities part of the function type; Concrete does, so authority remains visible in signatures and reports.

+So Concrete borrows the scoped-access pattern, not Swift's closure or unsafe pointer discipline.

 ### Haskell: `with` / `bracket`

 Haskell's `withFile` / `bracket` style scopes a resource to a callback.
 It is not a borrow checker, but the lifetime shape is the same: the resource is made available only within a delimited continuation.

+The useful lesson is the resource-shape invariant: acquire, pass downward to a user callback, then release/forget after the callback returns.
+Concrete applies that shape to borrowed container elements rather than file handles.
+The differences are equally important:

+- Haskell closures capture freely; Concrete callback state is explicit.
+- Haskell relies on GC/runtime/monadic structure; Concrete relies on ownership, linearity, and capability-checked function types.
+- Haskell's pattern scopes resources; Concrete's pattern scopes borrows and must also prevent references from escaping through return types.

+This makes `with_value` a systems/proof-oriented cousin of `withFile`, not the same runtime model.

 ### C++ and Zig: explicit discipline